richelbilderbeek/cv/README.md

 ## Academic publications

+ * Etienne, Rampal S., Giovanni Laudanno, and Richel JC Bilderbeek.
+"Quantifying the importance of an inference model in Bayesian phylogenetics." bioRxiv (2019).
+ * Bilderbeek, Richèl JC, and Rampal S. Etienne. "babette: BEAUti 2, BEAST2 and Tracer for R." Methods in Ecology and Evolution 9, no. 9 (2018): 2034-2040.
  * van den Bogaart, Antoine CM, Richel JC Bilderbeek, Harmen Schaap, Hans GK Hummel, and Paul A. Kirschner.
 "A computer-supported method to reveal and assess Personal Professional Theories in vocational education."
 Technology, pedagogy and education 25, no. 5 (2016): 613-629.
- * Bilderbeek, Richèl JC, and Rampal S. Etienne. "babette: BEAUti 2, BEAST2 and Tracer for R." Methods in Ecology and Evolution 9, no. 9 (2018): 2034-2040.

 ## Professional publications